AshleyBushCoding/GitFollowers/README.md

   Full example: http://127.0.0.1:5000/api/v1/resources/followers?id=jskeet&maxFollowers=2

   Note that:
-  1) MaxFollowers is an OPTIONAL parameter.
+  1) maxFollowers is an OPTIONAL parameter.
 It has a default of 5 followers.
+It can be omitted from the query without issue.
   2) maxFollowers will be capped at 5 to prevent timeouts on the PC (each call will increase the base by a power of 5.
 It will get large quickly).